juev/awesome-stars/README.md

 - [git2consul](https://github.com/breser/git2consul) - Mirrors the contents of a git repository into Consul KVs.
 - [github-readme-stats](https://github.com/anuraghazra/github-readme-stats) - :zap: Dynamically generated stats for your github readmes
 - [SuperTinyIcons](https://github.com/edent/SuperTinyIcons) - Under 1KB each!
 Super Tiny Icons are miniscule SVG versions of your favourite website and app logos
-- [LibreLingo](https://github.com/kantord/LibreLingo) - 🐢 🌎 📚 an experiment to create a community driven language-learning platform
+- [LibreLingo](https://github.com/kantord/LibreLingo) - 🐢 🌎 📚 a community-owned language-learning platform
 - [talk](https://github.com/vasanthv/talk) - A group video call for the web.
 No signups.
 No downloads.
 - [organice](https://github.com/200ok-ch/organice) - An implementation of Org mode without the dependency of Emacs - built for mobile and desktop browsers
 - [bypass-paywalls-chrome](https://github.com/iamadamdev/bypass-paywalls-chrome) - Bypass Paywalls web browser extension for Chrome and Firefox.